RajAnesh98/GPT-From-Scratch/README.md

 python main.py

 ## Running with Docker
-1: Build the Docker Image:
+1: **Build the Docker Image:**

     docker build -t gpt_project .

-2: Run the Docker Container:
+2: **Run the Docker Container:**

    docker run --rm gpt_project

+Project Details
+Data Source:
+The project automatically downloads the Tiny Shakespeare dataset if not available locally.
+This dataset is preprocessed into a tensor format for efficient training.

+Model Architecture:
+The implementation includes a GPT-style transformer model featuring:

+Token and positional embeddings

+Multiple transformer blocks with multi-head self-attention and feed-forward networks

+A final layer normalization and linear layer to produce vocabulary logits

+Training:
+The training loop periodically evaluates the model on both training and validation datasets, ensuring robust performance monitoring.

+Text Generation:
+After training, the model can generate coherent text sequences based on an initial context, demonstrating its capacity for autoregressive text generation.